This means: The value of the negative input resistance must be greater than the series resistance (ESR) of the crystal.

 Practical recommendation:

-- Use crystals whose ESR is significantly below the maximum value specified by the IC.
+- Use crystals whose ESR is well below the maximum value specified by the IC.

-- If a microcontroller specifies a maximum ESR of 70 Ω, for example, a crystal with an ESR of 30-50 Ω is ideal.
+- If a microcontroller specifies e.g. max.
+70 Ω ESR, a crystal with 30-50 Ω ESR is ideal.
 This leaves a sufficient safety margin against a possibly low negative input resistance of the oscillator.

 F.4: Conclusion on the interaction of -Rneg and quartz ESR